 Head of Commissioning Joe Micheli

-As Head of Commissioning for Early Intervention, Prevention, and Community Development at City of York Council, Joe Micheli leads the early intervention, prevention, and community development programs in the city, including Local Area Coordination.
-Micheli previously worked as the head of service for stronger communities at Barnsley Council for 17 years, with responsibility for the development of the Council’s area arrangements and the Council’s Cities of Service program, which mobilizes volunteers to address local challenges.
+As Head of Commissioning, Joe Micheli leads the early intervention, prevention, and community development programs in the city, including Local Area Coordination.
+Joe previously worked as the head of service for stronger communities at Barnsley Council for 17 years, with responsibility for the development of the Council’s area arrangements and the Council’s Cities of Service program, which mobilizes volunteers to address local challenges.
 Previous roles have included head of social inclusion and lead on neighborhood renewal.